 WAiS, through an Information, Linkages and Capacity Building (ILC) grant is excited to be able to provide information and support to people and their families in relation to starting a small business, to support them with their entrepeneurial goals.
-WAiS are collaborating with the Small Business Development Centre (SBDC) in delivering this information.
+WAiS are collaborating with the Small Business Development Corporation (SBDC) in delivering this information.
 The SBDC provide free information, workshops and advice to small businesses across WA.
 You can go to their website for more information.

 Hobby or Business?